-City of Westminster System #3710003
+City of Westminster System #3710003 2024

 We're very pleased to provide you with this year's Annual Quality Water Report.
 We want to keep you informed about the excellent water and services we have delivered to you over the past year.
-Our goal is and always has been, to provide to you a safe and dependable supply of drinking water.
+Our goal is and always has been to provide you a safe and dependable supply of drinking water.
 Our water source is Chauga River, which is a surface water source.
 We also have two emergency connections.
 One is with the City of Seneca and the second is with the City of Walhalla.

-A source water assessment has been completed for our system by SCDHEC.
-For more information on this assessment, please contact Diana Dieska at 864-647-3219 to make arrangements to review this document.
+Our raw water sources are most susceptible to contamination from runoff or environmental conditions.
+For more information on this assessment, please contact the City of Westminster at 864-647-3219 to make arrangements to review this document.
 We are pleased to report that our drinking water is safe and meets federal and state requirements.

-If you have any questions about this report or concerning your water utility, please contact Diana Dieska at 864-647-3219.
+If you have any questions about this report or concerning your water utility, please contact us at 864-647-3219.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the second Tuesday of every month at 6:00 pm at the Fire Department located at 216 Emergency Lane Westminster SC (days are subject to change).
+They are held on the second Tuesday of every month at 5:30 pm at City Hall (days are subject to change).

-The City of Westminster routinely monitors for contaminants in your drinking water according to Federal and State laws.
-The following table shows the results of our monitoring for the period of January 1 to December 31,2023.
+The City of Westminster routinely monitors contaminants in your drinking water according to Federal and State laws.
+This table shows the results of our monitoring for the period of January 1 to December 31,2024.
 As water travels over the land or underground, it can pick up substances or contaminants such as microbes, inorganic and organic chemicals, and radioactive substances.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 It's important to remember that the presence of these contaminants does not necessarily pose a health risk.